Apple iMac 21-inch review (late-2015): A little computer with a LOT of pixels

 Apple 21.5-inch iMac (2015) review: What’s new?

 There’s no 4K display, no Fusion Drive – not even a Magic Trackpad 2 to soften the blow (that’s £44 extra, thanks).
 Instead, all you get is an iMac with a 21.5in Full HD display, a 1.6GHz Core i5 processor, 8GB of non-upgradeable RAM and a bog-standard 1TB hard disk.
 Oh, and a Magic Keyboard and a Magic Mouse.
-For £899.
+For £899 (though the next model up is now pretty near in price at £964 on Amazon UK).
 If that doesn’t sound like anything remarkable, it’s because it isn’t – this is intended as a basic, everyday computer.
 Albeit a rather expensive one.

 Want something a bit quicker?
 That’ll cost you.
 Bump your budget up to £1,049, and you get a much beefier-sounding 2.8GHz processor, while £1,199 will buy you an even faster 3.1GHz Core i5 processor and a Retina 4K display.